magomimmo/modern-cljs/doc/second-edition/tutorial-16.md

 ## Task options list for tdd

-To summarize, this is the list of the candidate options tasks we-d like to be exposed by the `tdd` task as its options:
+To summarize, this is the list of the candidate options tasks we'd like to be exposed by the `tdd` task as its options:

 * `serve` task options